CLOSE

 • Room and board, if enrolled at least half-time

-• If the beneficiary obtains a scholarship or receives free tuition under the GI Bill, you may withdraw amounts equal to the value of the scholarship and avoid the 10 percent penalty.
-You still nonetheless must pay tax on the earnings
+• If the beneficiary obtains a scholarship or receives free tuition under the GI Bill, you may withdraw amounts equal to the value of the scholarship and avoid a 10% penalty.
+You must still pay tax on the earnings

 Qualified institutions included in tax-free withdrawal: